dibbhatt/kafka-spark-consumer/README.md

 This Consumer have implemented a Custom Reliable Receiver which uses low level Kafka Consumer API to fetch messages from Kafka and store every received block in Spark BlockManager.
 The logic will automatically detect number of partitions for a topic and spawn as many Kafka Receiver based on configured number of Receivers.
 Each Receiver can fetch messages from one or more Kafka Partitions.
 Receiver commit the Kafka offsets of Received blocks once store to Spark BlockManager is successful.

-e.g. if you have 100 partitions of a Topic, and you need 20 Receivers, each Receiver will handle 5 partition.
+e.g. if Kafka have 100 partitions of a Topic, and Spark Consumer if configured with 20 Receivers, each Receiver will handle 5 partition.

-In your driver code , you can launch the Receivers by calling **ReceiverLauncher.launch**
+In Spark driver code , Receivers is launched by calling **ReceiverLauncher.launch**

 Please see Java or Scala code example on how to use this Low Level Consumer